manny-p/matplotlib-challenge/README.md

 # matplotlib-challenge

-Analyze drug trial data to determine the efficacy of a new treatmenta
+Analyze drug trial data to determine the efficacy of a new treatments

 ## Process